infinum/frontend-handbook/JavaScript/Angular.md

 ## Testing

-Depending on project and client's requirements, you might not have to do any testing at all or you might have to target >90% coverage.
-Usefulness of this section will depend on your need and desire for testing.

-We do not recommend not wiring any tests and neither do we recommend mindlessly trying to achieve 100% coverage.
-What we do recommend is to consider writing good quality tests for critical functionalities.
+Writing good quality tests for critical functionalities is an important step in quality assurance.
+We do not recommend not writing writing any tests nor do we recommend mindlessly trying to achieve 100% coverage.
 Applications with 100% coverage can still have bugs either because the test are not good enough or if edge cases were not covered by the implementation in the first place.

-If you do decide to tests your Angular applications, there are many tips and tricks which we will cover in this section.
+There are many tips and tricks that go into testing Angular applications, and this section will cover some of them.

 ### Unit vs. Integration vs. End-to-End Testing